M66B/FairEmail/docs/FAQ-sv-rSE.md

 F-Droid builds irregularly, which can be problematic when there is an important update.
 Therefore you are advised to switch to the GitHub release.

 The F-Droid version is built from the same source code, but signed differently.
-This means that all features are available in the F-Droid version too, except for using the Gmail quick setup wizard because Google approved (and allows) one signature only.
+Detta innebär att alla funktioner är tillgängliga i F-Droid versionen också, förutom att använda Gmail snabbinstallationsguide eftersom Google är godkänt (och tillåter) endast en app-signatur.
+För alla andra e-postleverantörer är OAuth åtkomst endast tillgänglig i Play Store-versioner och Github utgåvor, som e-postleverantörer har endast tillåtelse för officiella byggen att använda OAuth.

 Note that you'll need to uninstall the F-Droid build first before you can install a GitHub release because Android refuses to install the same app with a different signature for security reasons.